miragejs/ember-cli-mirage/docs/v0.2.x/serializers.md

 ## include query param

+*Note: This is only available when using the JSONAPISerializer.*

 The JSONAPISerializer supports the use of `include` query parameter to return compound documents.
-Prior to Ember Data 2.5, you will need to add `'ds-finder-include': true` to your app FEATURE object:
+Prior to Ember Data 2.5, you will need to add `'ds-finder-include': true` to your app FEATURES object:

 ```js
 // config/environment.js